Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 Games

-Click "Games" icon to enter the menu.
+Click the "Games" icon to enter the menu.
 This menu provides several games for you to play.

 Settings

-Click "Settings" icon to enter the menu.
-Use this menu to specify your settings for chipset features, boot device and password.
+Click the "Settings" icon to enter the menu.
+Use this menu to specify your settings for chipset features, boot device, and password.

 1. Load Optimized Defaults: Select [Settings] -> [Save & Exit] -> [Restore Defaults] and click on it.
-And then the screen shows a pop-up message as below.
+Then the screen shows a pop-up message as below.
 Select [Yes] and click on it to load the default settings for optimal system performance.

 MSI Z68A-GD55 (G3) - Settings - 1

-1. Setup Date/ Time: Select [Settings] -> [System Status] -> [System Date]/ [System Time] and click on it.
-And then, you can key-in the Date, Time in their respective fields.
+1. Setup Date/Time: Select [Settings] -> [System Status] -> [System Date]/[System Time] and click on it.
+Then you can key in the Date and Time in their respective fields.

 MSI Z68A-GD55 (G3) - Settings - 2

 1. Save & Exit Setup: Select [Settings] -> [Save & Exit] -> [Save Changes and Reboot] and click on it.
-And then the screen shows a pop-up message as below.
-Select [Yes] and click on it to save the configurations and exit BIOS setup utility.
+Then the screen shows a pop-up message as below.
+Select [Yes] and click on it to save the configurations and exit the BIOS setup utility.

 MSI Z68A-GD55 (G3) - Settings - 3

-1. OC Menu Introduction : This menu is for advanced user who want to overclock the mainboard.
+1. OC Menu Introduction: This menu is for advanced users who want to overclock the mainboard.

 MSI Z68A-GD55 (G3) - Settings - 4